suprakashbh/microservices/README.md

 				}
 			}`

-			Zuul work as a gatekeepr and with no configuration / default configuration, it will allow / route to every service registered with Eureka.
+	Zuul work as a gatekeepr and with no configuration / default configuration, it will allow / route  every service 		registered with Eureka.

 	In this POC we have configured Zuul (in application.yml) to allow to route to only WeatherComposite microservice, see 	below.

 			` zuul:
 				ignoredServices: "*"